This page is the regulator-facing companion to Security overview. The

 - Which DPA appendix applies.

-is a data-movement engagement (separate scope).
-Today, a single Railway US deployment serves
+data-movement engagement (separate scope).
+Today, a single US deployment on managed cloud

-all tenants — eu and me regions are declared posture for DPA purposes, with
+infrastructure serves all tenants; eu and me regions are declared posture for DPA

 Per-region vendor reconciliation